 The requirements list consists of a hierarchical arrangement of the various requirements and functionalities that need to be provided by the system in question.
 The structure is very similar to the Work Breakdown Structure (WBS) developed in Microsoft Product®, and users of that software package will find this very familiar to use.
 When you create a new product, this list will initially be empty, and you will have to start using the "Insert" button to start adding requirements.

-Requirements come in two main flavors: summary items shown in bold-type, and detail items shown in normal-type with a hyperlink.
-When you indent a requirement under an existing requirement, the parent is changed from a detail-item to a summary-item, and when you outdent a child item, its parent will return to a detail-item (assuming it has no other children).
-This behavior is important to understand, as only detail items are assigned a status themselves; the summary items simply display an aggregate of the worst-case assessment of their children's status.
-Both summary and detail items can be mapped against test-cases for test-coverage, in addition the summary items display an aggregate coverage status.
+Requirements come in two main flavors: summary items (Epics) shown in bold-type, and detail items shown in normal-type with a hyperlink.
+When you indent a requirement under an existing requirement, the parent is changed from a detail-item to an Epic / summary item, and when you outdent a child item, its parent will return to a detail-item (assuming it has no other children).
+This behavior is important to understand, as only detail items are assigned a status themselves; the Epics / summary items simply display an aggregate of the worst-case assessment of their children's status.
+Both summary and detail items can be mapped against test-cases for test-coverage, in addition the Epics / summary items display an aggregate coverage status.

 Each requirement is displayed along with its importance/priority (ranked from "Critical" to "Low"), its completion status (from "Requested" to "Completed"), the version of the software that the requirement is planned for, and graphical indicators that represents its test coverage status and its task progress.